Techtonica/curriculum/projects/eventonica-react/eventonica-express-backend.md

 #### The real work

-Add remaining REST API routes listed in the [project README](./README.md).
-Start with your other `users` endpoints.
-For example, a frontend function called `addUser()` should call http://localhost:3000/users/add and add a user by sending JSON to your API, and the API would need a route like this:
+Add remaining REST API routes for `users` listed in the [project README](./README.md).
+Dont worry about `events` or `favorites` for now... you can add those after we get our database going.

+`Users` now needs "add" and "delete" functionality.
+For example, a frontend function called `addUser()` should make a POST request to http://localhost:3000/users/ and add a user by posting JSON with your API (which currently just saves to a variable since we have no DB), and the API would need a route like this:
 ```
 router.post('/', function(req, res, next) {
   // save request data to a variable in routes/users.js